You are listening to the Sean Hannity Radio Show Podcast.

 The pace of new home construction remains at levels typically associated with recessions.

-I know what that's like, because I was in construction.
+I know what that's like because I was in construction.

 Well, homeownership rate in the second quarter, it's lowest point since the Census Bureau began tracking quarterly data.

-Well, in all some 200,000 to 300,000 fewer households are purchasing a new home each year.
+In all, some 200 or 300,000 fewer households are purchasing a new home each year that they would during normal market conditions.

 That's not normal.